lmullen/jsr/_source/issues/vol15/rohrer.markdown

 Elizabeth W. Allston Pringle, a former South Carolina mistress, reflected upon advice imparted to her mother by her mother's aunt:

-> "It is a very noble life, if a woman does her full duty in it.
+> It is a very noble life, if a woman does her full duty in it.
 It is
 > the life of a missionary, really; one must teach, train, uplift,
 > encourage—always encourage, even in reproof.
 I grant you it is a life
 > of effort, but, my child, it is our life; the life of those who have